Samarjeetkumarsingh/website/_posts/2025-04-05-Why-TestUrSelf-for-GATE-Metallurgy-Exam.md

                 <div class="testimonial-card">
                     <div class="testimonial-text">
-                        Testurself provides me amazing platform to check my GATE Metallurgical Engineering preparation at the end.
+                        Testurself provides me amazing platform to check my GATE MT preparation at the end.
 The level of questions in Test series are similar to that of GATE Metallurgy level which helped me to do experiment on how to attempt a paper within given time.
 Overall it was a nice experience.
                     </div>
                     <div class="testimonial-author">
                         <div class="author-avatar">SK</div>